Our remarkable gardens are one of the highlights of a visit to Glyndebourne and an idyllic spot for interval picnics.

 The gardens are open to ticket holders before all performances during the Festival.
 As opening times vary, please check the performance schedule for further details.
-We’re happy for you to bring your own picnic, or order one to pick up when you arrive.

 The sunken Bourne Garden takes its name from the underground stream that feeds the Glyndebourne lakes.
 It is planted with exotic and tropical plants that hint at the drama and the spectacle inside the opera house.

 This area was inspired by the last act of Le nozze di Figaro.
 It is a calm space to escape from the bold energy of the rest of the garden.
 The Figaro Garden is enclosed by tall yew hedges with benches that overlook a reflecting pool, surveyed over by Henry Moore’s Draped Reclining Woman sculpture.